 (c) Prohibitions.

-(1) No person shall expose an individual to radiation for training, demonstration, or other non-healing arts purposes.
+(1) No person shall cause the operation of a radiation machine that results in exposure of an individual to the useful beam for training, demonstration, or other non-healing arts purposes.

-(2) No person shall use radiation machines or perform radiation machine services except as authorized in a certificate of registration issued by the agency in accordance with the requirements of this section.
+(2) No person shall use radiation machines or perform radiation machine services except as authorized in a certificate of registration issued by the agency per the requirements of this section.

+(3) Radiation machines shall be designated for human use or veterinary use but shall not be designated for both.

 (d) Exemptions.

 (1) Electronic equipment that produces radiation incidental to its operation for other purposes is exempt from the registration and notification requirements of this section, provided that the dose equivalent rate averaged over an area of 10 square centimeters (cm2) does not exceed 0.5 millirem per hour (mrem/hr)(0.005 mSv per hour (mSv/hr)) at 5 centimeters (cm) from any accessible surface of such equipment.
 The production, testing, or factory servicing of such equipment shall not be exempt.

-(2) Radiation machines in transit or in storage incident to transit are exempt from the requirements of this section.
+(2) Radiation machines in transit or storage incident to transit are exempt from the requirements of this section.
 This exemption does not apply to the providers of radiation machines for mobile services.

 (3) Facilities that have placed all radiation machines in storage, including on-site storage secured from unauthorized use or removal, and have notified the agency in writing, are exempt from the requirements of this section.
 This exemption is void if any radiation machine is energized resulting in the production of radiation.
-Prior to resuming use of the machine(s) for human use, the machine shall meet all requirements of this section.
+Before resuming use of the machine(s) for human use, the machine shall meet all requirements of this section.

 (4) Inoperable radiation machines are exempt from the requirements of this section.
-For the purposes of this section, an inoperable radiation machine means a radiation machine that cannot be energized when connected to a power supply without repair or modification.
+For this section, an inoperable radiation machine means a radiation machine that cannot be energized when connected to a power supply without repair or modification.

 (5) Domestic television receivers, video display terminals, transmission microscopes, and electron microscopes, including the servicing of such devices, are exempt from the requirements of this section.

 (6) A person that takes possession of a radiation machine as the result of foreclosure, bankruptcy, or other default of payment may possess the machine without registering it.
-If the machine is energized, it shall be under the supervision of a person registered in accordance with this section and shall be energized only to demonstrate that the machine is operable for sale, lease, or transfer purposes.
+If the machine is energized, it shall be under the supervision of a person registered per this section and shall be energized only to demonstrate that the machine is operable for sale, lease, or transfer purposes.

 (7) Facilities, including academic institutions and research or development facilities, registered for the use of radiation machines are exempt from the registration requirements of subsection (j) of this section, regarding radiation services, to the extent that their personnel perform radiation services only for the registrant by whom they are employed.

+(8) Bone densitometry machines used by, or under the supervision of, a licensed physician, are exempt from EPEs.

 (e) General requirements for application for registration.

 (1) Application for registration shall be completed on forms prescribed by the agency and shall contain all the information required by the form and accompanying instructions.
 For initial registrations with multiple use locations, a separate application RC Form 226-2 shall be completed for each use location under the registration.